 Solidified over the course of earning four academic degrees, Dr. Kelleher’s passion for writing scholarly material has produced several noteworthy publications.
-A paper based on his dissertation, both of which can be read on the Scholar page of this site, was published by the Audio Engineering Society (AES).
+A paper based on his dissertation, for instance, was published by the Audio Engineering Society (AES).

-In addition to several scholarly presentations, Kevin served as a reviewer for the book Recording Music on Location.
-A text that Kelleher is co-authoring is currently being utilized in university-level music theory courses and is slated to be released to the public in 2019.
-Kevin’s knowledge of Popular music and diverse performance experience informs this writing that is intended for both the amateur and the professional.
+In addition to delivering several scholarly presentations, Kevin served as a reviewer for the book Recording Music on Location.
+A text that Kelleher is co-authoring is currently being utilized in university-level music theory courses and is slated to be released to the public soon.
+Kevin’s knowledge of Popular music and his diverse performance experience inform this writing that is intended for both the amateur and the professional.